TGuillerme/mulTree/README.md

   * Fixed a bug in the convergence test where the convergence was not ran on the VCV matrix.
   * Models memory management is now safer and is done only out of R environment leading to minor speed improvements in `mulTree` function.
   * Some errors are now more verbose in `mulTree` and `summary.mulTree`.
+  * Fixed bug with `plot.mulTree` that didn't allow to plot more than 5 parameters.

 Previous patch notes and the *next version* ones can be seen [here](https://github.com/TGuillerme/mulTree/blob/master/patch_notes.md).

 Authors